greenorbitspace/hub/userguide/content/en/docs/glossary/t/transparency.md

 ---
 title: Transparency
 ref: transparency
+weight: 1
+exported_at: '2025-06-16T15:05:38.803693+00:00'
-description: 'Transparency: The quality of being open, honest, and straightforward about various processes, decisions, and data, particularly in the context of sustainability and environmental practices.
-It involves providing clear and accessible information to stakeholders to foster trust and accountability.'
+definition: Transparency refers to the practice of being open, honest, and clear about information, processes, and decisions.
+In the context of sustainability and the environment, it often involves providing stakeholders with accessible information about environmental practices, policies, and impacts.
-notion_page_id: 5b29396e-f0c5-4fd1-866a-71450080d263
-exported_at: '2025-06-16T14:24:32.568448+00:00'
 tags:
 - sustainability
-- resources
+- reporting
-- goals
+- advocacy
-category:
+id: GL50
+categories:
 - Sustainability & Environment
-id: GL50
 ---